 Attribute Description

 TYPE IP4_6

 IP First IP in the range in dot notation.

 MAC Optional .
 First MAC, if not provided it will be generated using the IP and the MAC_PREFIX

 in oned.conf.

-GLOBAL_PREFIX Optional .
+GLOBAL_PREFI X Optional .
 A /64 globally routable prefix

 ULA_PREFIX Optional .
 A /64 unique local address (ULA) prefix corresponding to the fd00::/8 block

 SIZE Number of addresses in this range.

-JIZE Number of addresses in this range.